 Fattening Pigs:

 Several studies – Coffey et al. (1989), Shurson et al. (1989) – consistently show: fattening pigs with zeolite in their feed grew faster, had higher quality meat protein, and were significantly calmer.
 Less biting, less stress.
-Here we have the confirmation again: less aggression and cortisol.
+Here again, we have confirmation: less aggression and cortisol.

 The Underestimated Risk: Mycotoxins in Pig Feed

-Mycotoxins in feed are a real problem – even if the feed appears unremarkable externally.
+Mycotoxins in feed are a real problem – even if the feed appears unremarkable on the outside.
 Aflatoxins occur in cereals, corn, and straw.
 In pigs, they lead to a weakened immune system, liver damage, and in breeding sows, to fertility disorders.

-Zeolite binds these toxins in the digestive tract and harmlessly removes them – proven in numerous studies for all age groups.
+Zeolite binds these toxins in the digestive tract and safely excretes them – proven in numerous studies for all age groups.

-And an observation from practice: when zeolite was first delivered directly to pigsties due to odor complaints, the pigs immediately rushed to it and eagerly ate it.
+And an observation from practice: When zeolite was first delivered directly to pigsties due to odor complaints, the pigs immediately rushed to it and ate it eagerly.
 Their instinct knew what their bodies needed.
-Afterwards, the health of the herd quickly improved and piglet mortality decreased.
+Afterwards, the herd's health rapidly improved, and piglet mortality decreased.

 Zeolite and lime are strong.
 They become even stronger in combination with AM+PLUS Active Microorganisms – produced at Loidholdhof in Upper Austria from Austrian organic herbs, photosynthetic and lactic acid bacteria, and natural yeasts.

-What AM+PLUS achieves in the pigsty: It initiates a healthy fermentation process (= natural conversion of organic matter by microorganisms) already in the barn.
+What AM+PLUS does in the pigsty: It starts the healthy fermentation process (= natural conversion of organic matter by microorganisms) already in the barn.
 This means less putrefaction, less odor, a better barn climate – and a slurry that arrives on the field already pre-activated.
 More homogeneous, easier to stir, more nutrient-rich.

-Bernhard Keplinger, organic farmer from Bad Leonfelden, reports:
+Bernhard Keplinger, an organic farmer from Bad Leonfelden, reports:

 "Initially, we started with other microorganisms.
-When we fogged them in the barn, we always got a cough.
+When we nebulized these in the barn, we always got a cough reflex.
 We worked with these previous microorganisms for 3 years, and the slurry didn't really change.
-Then we found AM+PLUS from STEINKRAFT – since then, the climate in the barn has improved enormously.
+Then we found AM+PLUS from STEINKRAFT — since then, the climate in the barn has improved tremendously.
 The smell of the slurry is better, stirring is much easier, and we no longer have flies in the barn."

 And then comes the sentence that says it all:

-"This year we had almost tropical weather, and neighboring farms couldn't get rid of the flies.
+"This year we had almost tropical weather, and neighboring farms couldn't fend off the flies.
 We had almost none.
 Even the vet asked us what we were doing in the barn — he was so amazed."

 AM+PLUS in the pigsty — how to use it:

-As a barn air nebulizer: 0.2 liters of AM+PLUS per 10 liters of water, spray into the barn air and onto the manure alley at least 3 times a week.
-This simultaneously reduces odor, germs, and flies.
+As a barn air nebulizer: 0.2 liters of AM+PLUS per 10 liters of water, spray into the barn air and onto the manure channel at least 3 times a week.
+This reduces odor, germs, and flies simultaneously.

-In the slurry: 0.1 liters of AM+PLUS per cubic meter of slurry — stir in well, let ferment for 10 days before application.
+In the slurry: 0.1 liters of AM+PLUS per cubic meter of slurry — stir in well, allow to ferment for 10 days before application.

 Does STALLKRAFT work on slatted floors?